diego-andersen/geometry/plugins/git/README.md

 # Git

-The git plugin is one of the most developed plugins in geometry.
+The git plugin is one of the most developed plugins in logic.

 ## Features

 ### Elapsed time since last git commit

-By default, geometry shows you the time since a commit has been made in the current repository.
+By default, logic shows you the time since a commit has been made in the current repository.
 You can choose to disable this check by setting the
 `PROMPT_LOGIC_GIT_TIME` variable to `false`.

 We recommend doing this if the prompt is too slow on large repositories.